jharshman/lifespan/README.md

 }
 ```

-Here we demonstrate different ways to use the custom Job we defined.
+Below we take the above implementation and demonstrate different ways to use it.

 1. Running a job and responding to an os.Signal like SIGTERM or SIGINT.
 2. Running a job and responding to a context timeout.